spalka17/global-earthquake-analysis/README.md

 and includes country boundaries for geographic context.

 The map was exported in high resolution and added to Power BI.
-A separate full-screen map page was created so users can explore the complete spatial distribution without affecting report performance.
+A larger map view can be opened directly from the Geographic Analysis page so users can explore the complete spatial distribution without affecting report performance.

 ## Data Model